-- Have the knowledge to analyze programs written in C language and understand their structure and function. - Have the ability to apply the principles of structured programming to error detection and correction in C language programs. - Have the skills to design and develop C language programs.
+- The knowledge to analyze programs written in C language and understand their structure and function. - The ability to apply the principles of structured programming to error detection and correction in C language programs. - The skills to design and develop C language programs.

-321-2003 Logic Design
+Logic Design